zaiisao/Documentation/en/Agora Platform/security.md

 ### Data security

 The communication between the user and the Agora server is protected by transmission protocols, such as the Agora private transmission protocol, Transport Layer Security (TLS) and Web Socket Secure (WSS).
-You can also use Advanced Encryption Standard (AES) or a customized encryption algorithm for end-to-end encryption of audio and video data.
+You can also use Advanced Encryption Standard (AES) or a customized encryption algorithm for the encryption of audio and video data.

 During data transmission, the Agora SD-RTN™ does not transmit any encryption key information.
 Call content information can only be decrypted on the terminal device (such as the client app and the customer's on-premise recording server) through the client authorization key.